luisiseverywhere/npm-dependency-injection/README.md

 In our custom built-in DI all service providers will be based on ServiceProvider class, and our DI manager is used to retrieve or register services will be available via the ServiceProviderManager class.
 Only instances derived from ServiceProvider can be registered as a service provider in ServiceProviderManager.

-#### Service Provider
-ServiceProvider class inherits from nodejs EventEmitter class.
-It allows then all subclass implements to trigger events specific to an implementation.

-    export abstract class ServiceProvider extends EventEmitter {
-        constructor(serviceManager: ServiceProviderManager);
-        provides(): string[];
-    }

-The constructor accepts an instance of ServiceProviderManager in order to any subclass implementation to have access to a service available in DI framework.

-The provides() function lists the names of its class and all intermediate subclass implementations, which is further used by the ServiceProviderManager to register which service it can provide.

-Therefore, a service provider is register based on its class name (and subclasses) and can be later retrieved based on its type name.

 #### Service Provider Manager (DI injector)

-ServiceProviderManager is the facilitator that allows us to register the service providers to be available throughout the application lifetime, and retrieve providers for usage during runtime when a certain service is required.
+ServiceProviderManager is the facilitator that allows us to register the service providers to be available throughout the application lifetime, and to retrieve service providers during runtime when a certain service is required.

 The available functionality as follows: